angeldevtech/Gol/README.md

 > 🇪🇸 ¿Prefieres leer esto en español?
 [Ver README en español](README.es.md)

-**Gol** is a Kotlin + Jetpack Compose app for Android TV and mobile that helps you watch sports events with times adjusted to **Peru's local timezone**.
+**Gol** is a Kotlin + Jetpack Compose app for Android TV and mobile that helps you watch sports events with times adjusted to **your local local timezone**.
 It's your personalized guide for upcoming sports, tailored to your screen and time.

 ## 🖼️ Screenshots